This post may contain affiliate links. Please read our disclosure policy.

 - Dried Herbs – Dried thyme, fresh rosemary, and a bay leaf go great with split peas.

-- Chicken Broth – This will flavor the soup and add the right amount of chicken flavor.
+- Chicken Broth – This will flavor the soup well over vegetable broth

 - Seasonings – Minced garlic, salt, and black pepper ensure the taste of this soup is well-balanced.